“My Rolex won’t keep time correctly.”

 There could be two reasons your Rolex is stopping:

-- Just like I mentioned above about my brother, if you are not wearing your watch consecutively enough there will not be enough of a charge to power the movement and your watch will eventually stop.
+- Not enough wear.
 Even if you take off your watch on Friday and put it back on Monday morning, just to find that your watch has stopped over the weekend, this is still technically enough time for the mainspring’s charge to run out.
-As a machine, it can only do what it is designed to do.
 At a full charge and with no movement, most Rolex can only run for a 48 hour time period.
-Subsequently, because the movement has no more power after the 48 hours, it will have to be reset and wound back up to begin functioning again.
+Wind it, set it, and keep wearing - or use a watch winder.

 It’s Time For a Service